aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

     -  The *GMP* must be linear.

-    -  Typically, :aimms:set:`AllParameters` is passed for the *parSet* argument.
+    -  Typically, :aimms:set:`AllParameters` is passed to the *parSet* argument.

     -  The procedure :aimms:func:`GMP::Instance::GetInfeasibleData` will use one of the following methods, as specified by the *method* argument: